aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module4-unit6.md

 After completing this lab, you will be able to:

--  Create the web apps
++ Task 1: Create the web apps
--  Create a Traffic Manager profile
++ Task 2: Create a Traffic Manager profile
--  Add Traffic Manager endpoints
++ Task 3: Add Traffic Manager endpoints
--  Test the Traffic Manager profile
++ Task 4: Test the Traffic Manager profile

 ### Architecture Diagram
 ![](media/M4-U6.png)